 We eat with our eyes, don't you agree?

 Therefore food shots have to look enticing and not too over complicated that would kill one's appetite.
-I teach the techniques of simplicity and composition to draw out the details of each subject using natural light.
+I use natural light to draw out the details of each food subject.

 These are basic items that are found at home.
 I like to keep the props as simple as possible and focus only at one food item at a time with a balanced negative space.

 To depict freshness of these fruits, I sprayed some water onto it and used dry ice to create fog-like form of a refrigerator.

 Here are some flat lays shots, great for editorial layouts. iPhone does a pretty good job with an indicator to make the flat lay very precise.

 The phone camera is clever in emulating shallow depth of field just like a DSLR.

-It is impressive what an iPhone and any smartphone can do these days.
+It is impressive what an iPhone camera and most smartphone cameras can do these days.
 You just need to get a few techniques to make the image pops.

 The final work has a perfect resolution for upload on any social media platforms as well as on websites, as seen on this post.

-Here are some tips to get some good shots of food with your iPhone:
+Here are some tips to get that amazing shots of food with your iPhone:

 Use natural light as much as possible

 Composition is vital.
 Use the Rule of Third to compose you image.
 Switch on the phone camera's grid line to help you with that.

 Work on the depth of field.
 Get closer for a nice shallow depth of field to make the subject pops.
 Avoid using the 2x zoom which make not give you a crisp image.